jkeefe/workshops/module-build-a-chatbot/README.md

 ## Better flow

-For long answers, you can add "natural" pauses with `<chat>`
+For long answers, you can add "natural" pauses with `<send>`

 ```
 + [*] seagulls [*]
-- They're loud think they own the island. <chat>But pretty harmless
+- They're loud think they own the island. <send>But pretty harmless
-otherwise. <chat>If you go hiking on the rocks away from the hotel,
+otherwise. <send>If you go hiking on the rocks away from the hotel,
-tho, stay away from the small, gray ones. <chat>Parent gulls have
+tho, stay away from the small, gray ones. <send>Parent gulls have
-been known to attack people to protect their young! <chat>😯
+been known to attack people to protect their young! <send>😯
 ```

 ## Adding fun features